asantra/ProjectGeant4/README.md

 > 0.1, 0.2, 0.5, 0.8, 1.0, 1.2, 1.5, 1.8, 2.0, 2.2, 2.5, 3.0, 3.5, 5.0, 6.0, 8.0, 10.0, 12.0, 15.0, 18.0, 21.0, 25.0, 30.0, 35.0, 40.0, 50.0, 60.0, 70.0, 80.0, 100.0.

+If you are using these momenta, then `output0.root` will correspond to `0.1 GeV`, `output1.root` will correspond to `0.2 GeV` and so on.
 2. You can append the `run.mac` file with the new momenta values.
 There is a file with all the above momenta added: `run_moremomenta.mac` - you can simply run that file.
 3. Save the root file names accordingly and store them away from the `build` directory.
 4. Now we will do the same exercise (use the same momenta values) for these particles:
-> alpha, e-, mu-, pi-, tau-.
+> alpha, e-, mu-, tau-, pi-, kaon-.

-If time permits, you can use two more mesons:
+If time permits, you can use these mesons as well:
-> kaon-, B-.
+> B-, D-, sigma-, omega-.
 5. After each particle's run, store the output root files in separate folder away from `build` directory.
 These root files will be necessary to find the correlation between the particle type and the Cherenkov angle.
 6. If you have done all the steps from 1 to 5 above, then your `data taking` part (actually `simulation` in this context) is complete.
 Now we will learn how to analyze the `data` and get the physics result.
 7. Here is a sample plot from HERA-B RICH detector (_the Cherenkov medium is different, so we may not get exactly the same plot_) which shows the correlation between the particle type and the Cherenkov angle.
 This is reproduced from Grupen & Shwartz, ``Particle Detectors":